themindfulbit/tmb/_content/1-blog/2012-04-30-1725-angle-of-attack-and-ui.md

 There are no cut-and-dried solutions for all problems, but thinking through the ways things might fail and watching real users struggle with your software has genuine value for all interface designers.

-<p>When things are going right, the minimalistic UI of the Airbus cockpit has greatly reduced cockpit workload.
-In a crisis, those same design choices may have proven fatal.</p>
+When things are going right, the minimalistic UI of the Airbus cockpit has greatly reduced cockpit workload.
+In a crisis, those same design choices may have proven fatal.